openlibhums/memory-alpha/content/support/guides/workflow-editor-prepub.md

 Check the **Mark as complete** box to move on to the next step.

 ## Select a galley for rendering
-At this step, you can select the file (galley) that will be used to show (render) the article on the journal website: either XML or HTML.
+You can now select the file (galley) that will be used to show (render) the article on the journal website: either XML or HTML.
 If you have XML as an option, always select that.
 Otherwise, HTML is the best option.

 If you have not done so already, double-check that any typesetting queries at the end of the PDF have been addressed and removed.